TimoKats/mdrss/README.md

 mdrss --config other/path/to/config update
 ```

+#### Basic usage

 In your input folder, you can add an article by creating a `.md` file. **Note, if your filename is prefixed with `draft-` it will not be included in the RSS file**.
 Finally, you can type `mdrss ls` to view the articles ready for publishing and `mdrss update` to create the RSS feed.
 Note, the title of the RSS articles are based on markdown headers.
 E.g. format the first line of the markdown articles as so: `# this is a title`.

+#### For podcasters
-Mdrss also supports the usage of RSS enclosures (relevant for podcasts).
+Mdrss also supports the usage of RSS enclosures.
 To create an enclosure link: create a regular markdown link to the audio file with the identifier as "audio/mpeg".

 ```markdown
 [audio/mpeg](https://link.to.mp3/file.mp3)